isc-projects/kea/doc/sphinx/arm/agent.rst

     $ strings src/lib/process/cfgrpt/.libs/libcfgrpt.a | sed -n 's/;;;; //p'

 -  ``-X`` - As of Kea 3.0, disables path and permissions restrictions.
-   The server will emit a warning at startup that sercurity restrctions have been disabled.
+   The server will emit a warning at startup that sercurity restrictions have been disabled.
 Do not use this mode of operation without careful consideration and taking any necessary precautions.
 Failure to do so can expose deployments to security vulnerabilities.
 For more information